OpenUnit aims to be Shopify for self-storage facilities – TechCrunch

 So you’re looking for a storage unit to put some stuff in for a few months.
 Maybe you’re moving and your new place isn’t ready yet — or maybe you’re just looking to declutter and want to tuck some stuff away for a while and see if you’re really ready to part with it.

 As you may find, the process of finding a storage unit can be… not great.
-While there are a few big storage chains in the market, a huge chunk of the self storage industry is made up of independent/mom-and-pop shops that don’t necessarily have the time/budget to keep up as tech has evolved.
-It can involve a lot of poking around out-of-date websites, a lot of phone calls, and a lot of paperwork.
+While there are a few big storage chains in the market, a huge chunk of the self-storage industry is made up of independent/mom-and-pop shops that don’t necessarily have the time/budget to keep up as tech has evolved.
+It can involve a lot of poking around out-of-date websites, a lot of phone calls and a lot of paperwork.

 OpenUnit, a startup out of Toronto, wants to fix that.
-They’re aiming to be Shopify for the self-storage industry, with an all-in-one solution that provides a modern interface to help customers make reservations on the frontend, and gives facility managers everything they need to keep things running on the backend.
+They’re aiming to be Shopify for the self-storage industry, with an all-in-one solution that provides a modern interface to help customers make reservations on the front end, and gives facility managers everything they need to keep things running on the back end.

 Their management tool provides things like:

-- A white labeled site for making reservations
+- A white-labeled site for making reservations

 - Unit inventory management